horaceyin/Roman-Numeral-Converter/README.md

 ## How to run

-In the project directory, you can run:
+In the project directory, you can first run:

+### 'npm install'

 ### `npm start`